bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 Layer intergrity must be preserved.
 Dependency is top down and sequential.
 This means that the UI layer should not depend directly on the data layer as there is a business logic layer in-between and the data layer cannot depend on any layer as it is the bottom-most layer.

 ### Extensions
 Extensions are specialised modules.
 They must represent a set of functionality; whether business, system or infrastructure.
-Besides functionality the general purpose grouping should consist of the following for the core areas of a project:
+In line with the layered architecture, the following are the extensions expected
 - Services extensions (in an accelerator these might have the suffix **core** )
 - Facades extensions
 - Data Access Objects extensions